 Weather is a factor relevant for events operating in parks and opens spaces.

-Weather monitoring is key to any outdoor event as weather conditions can not only make or break an event but can also be potentially hazardous and cause attendees to be put at risk.
-It can impact on attendance figures, the stability of your structures, the ground conditions, as well as the health and safety of your staff and guests.
+Weather monitoring is key to any outdoor event as weather conditions can not only make or break an event, but can also be potentially hazardous and cause attendees to be put at risk.
+Weather can impact on attendance figures, the stability of your structures, the ground conditions, as well as the health and safety of your staff and guests.

 Event Organisers should make it their responsibility to frequently check weather forecasts for the location of their event in the lead up to event (event build and event day(s)) and make the necessary preparations to address both inclement weather and extreme conditions.

 Extreme weather factors your plans should account for:

 - Wind Speed (ambient wind and the maximum forecast gust speeds)

 Weather monitoring is the best defence against adverse weather conditions as it allows you to act before the conditions take hold and so avoid dangerous situations.
 Met Office and BBC weather sites can be used to monitor long and short-term weather forecasts.